Nuts and seeds are often low-carb in reasonable amounts. Find out whether pumpkin seeds are keto-friendly too and what other options you have.

-Pumpkins are a well-known orange plant.
-Usually, people consume its flesh but you can also eat the pumpkin seeds inside.
-These can be consumed on their own or as an ingredient in other dishes.
+You can eat pumpkin seeds on their own as a snack or as an ingredient in other dishes.

-100 grams of roasted pumpkin seeds contains the following amounts of carbs (2):
+100 grams of roasted pumpkin seeds without shell contain the following amounts of carbs (1):

 - Total carbs: 13.4 grams